Uromastyx Care Sheet

 3. Do not put two males together

 4. Pay attention to aggression and dominance

 Each genus of Uromastyx has a different personality type, even if it is subtle.
 This is due to the environment they come from.
 Moroccans, Egyptians and Banded can be pretty mean to humans, and to each other.
 They tend to have more natural predators in their natural environments.
-Their breeding rituals can be highly aggressive.
+Their breeding rituals can be highly aggressive, sometimes shocking to watch.
 These species tend to have a hard time pairing up.
 That would be even worse if you put a large aggressive breeder with one of the more delicate species.

 Knowing the sex of your Uromastyx is highly recommended.
 Uromastyx can be tricky to sex with some of the species.
 Some females have false bulges and can male-mimic near perfectly; coloration alone is not a guarantee.

 There is no guarantee that a pair of Uromastyx from the same genus will like each other.
 Uromastyx each have their own personalities.
 I have had highly aggressive females, which have to be housed alone because they attack any Uromastyx they are placed with.
 Even if a pair looks like they get along when placed together, you must continually monitor their interactions.
 Uromastyx can switch once they feel acclimated to a new environment and that can take a week or a month to happen after first introduction.

 It is guaranteed that one of the Uromastyx in a group or pair setting will become dominant.
 The aggression levels displayed matter more than dominance.